 I have a confession: I don’t use coupons.
 I know, I know.
 They can be a great way to help stock up on extra personal hygiene products to round out your preparedness kits.
-But my main focus has always been having a back up plan for the backup plan.
+But my main focus has always been having a backup plan for the backup plan.

 Rather than keep ten years’ worth of deodorant and toothpaste on hand, I’d rather just keep one or two extras in the medicine cabinet and know what I can use from my garden instead.
 Part of this is because space is at a premium in my living quarters, partly because I’m a stubborn minimalist, and partly because I’m a kooky herbalist.
 Take your pick.

-So, let’s take a look at the three most basic components for personal hygiene: something to wash skin, hair, and clothes; something for oral health; and something to keep the arm pits from getting quite so stinky.
-Three easy to grow, perennial herbs that fit these functions perfectly are soapwort, licorice, and sage.
+So, let’s take a look at the three most basic components for personal hygiene: something to wash skin, hair, and clothes, something for oral health, and something to keep the armpits from getting quite so stinky.
+Three easy-to-grow, perennial herbs that fit these functions perfectly are soapwort, licorice, and sage.
 Being able to use these three herbs in a pinch can be handy, or they can supplement an existing daily routine as a more natural option.

 Soapwort- Saponaria officinalis

-To make a soap solution with soapwort, use 1 tablespoon of dried leaves or roots (three tablespoons if the herb is fresh) per cup of water.
+To make a soap solution with soapwort, use one tablespoon of dried leaves or roots (three tablespoons if the herb is fresh) per cup of water.
 Bring the water to a boil, add the herb, and allow to simmer for ten to fifteen minutes.
 Strain and cool before use.

 Soapwort solution can be used for hair, skin, and clothing.
-It is very gentle, and is often found in high end organic facial care products and used to clean antique textiles.
+It is very gentle and is often found in high-end organic facial care products and used to clean antique textiles.
 So by all means, don’t wait for SHTF!

 Soapwort is toxic to fish, so don’t wash with or dump soapwort solution directly into a pond or stream where live fish are present.